What Makes a Great Product Manager

 Being on top of things.
 Delivering results.
 These are attributes of a great PM that few would disagree.

 Good Product Manager, Bad Product Manager .
 A 1996 essay by Ben Horowitz.

 The First Principles of Product Management by Brandon Chu.
 It boils down product management to maximizing impact to the mission given a set of inputs and accomplishing everything through others.

 Principles for Great Product Managers by Alex Reeve, piecing together 22 principles (across 6 categories) for product managers.

 ESTEEM Method by Lewis C. Lin: Execution, Superior communication skills, Tactical awareness, Extraordinary mental toughness, Exceptional team builder, Moonshot vision.

-Every two weeks, I send out a newsletter with the latest product learnings and insights.
+Every month, I send out a newsletter with the latest product learnings and insights.

 Enter your email below to subscribe.